Fixed-Parameter Extrapolation and Aperiodic Order

-This section is dedicated to proving Theorem~\ref{thm:bent-path-first}.
-We sequester the proof in its own section because it uses some concepts and techniques that are not used anywhere else in the paper, particularly, winding number and some basic homology and homotopy theory.
-We only need a few basic facts about these: \begin{itemize} \item For every loop $\ell$ in $\complexes$ and every point $x$ not on $\ell$, \ $\ell$ has a well defined \emph{winding number} about $x$, which is an integer indicating the number of times $\ell$ ``wraps around'' $x$---positive for counterclockwise, negative for clockwise. \item If two loops are homologous in $\complexes - \{x\}$ (that is, their difference can be expressed as the sum of boundaries of continuous images of disks in $\complexes - \{x\}$), then they have the same winding number about $x$. \item Any two loops that are homotopic in $\complexes - \{x\}$ are also homologous in $\complexes - \{x\}$, and thus have the same winding number about $x$. \item The winding number of a sum of loops---about some $x$ not on any of the loops---is the sum of the winding numbers of the individual loops about $x$. \item If $x,y\in\complexes$ and $\ell$ is a loop in $\complexes - \{x,y\}$ such that there is a path from $x$ to $y$ that does not intersect $\ell$, then $\ell$ has the same winding number about $y$ as it has about $x$. \end{itemize}
+This part of the paper is dedicated to proving Theorem~\ref{thm:bent-path-first}.
+We sequester the proof in this way because it uses some concepts and techniques that are not used anywhere else in the paper, particularly, winding number and some basic homology and homotopy theory.
+We only need a few facts about these: \begin{itemize} \item For every loop $\ell$ in $\complexes$ (see the start of Section~\ref{sec:equivalences} for definitions) and every point $x$ not on $\ell$, \ $\ell$ has a well defined \emph{winding number} about $x$, which is an integer indicating the number of times $\ell$ ``wraps around'' $x$---positive for counterclockwise, negative for clockwise. \item If two loops are homologous in $\complexes \cmpl \{x\}$ (that is, their difference can be expressed as the sum of boundaries of continuous images of disks in $\complexes \cmpl \{x\}$), then they have the same winding number about $x$. \item Any two loops that are homotopic in $\complexes \cmpl \{x\}$ (that is, one can continuously deform one loop into the other, staying within $\complexes \cmpl \{x\}$ and keeping the endpoint fixed) are also homologous in $\complexes \cmpl \{x\}$, and thus have the same winding number about $x$. \item The winding number of a finite sum of loops---about some $x$ not on any of the loops---is the sum of the winding numbers of the individual loops about $x$. \item If $x,y\in\complexes$ and $\ell$ is a loop in $\complexes \cmpl \{x,y\}$ such that there is a path from $x$ to $y$ that does not intersect $\ell$, then $\ell$ has the same winding number about $y$ as it has about $x$. \end{itemize}

-\begin{definition}\rm A path in $\complexes$ is \emph{bent} if it does not lie within any single straight line. \end{definition}
+\begin{definition} A path in $\complexes$ is \emph{bent} if it does not lie within any single straight line. \end{definition}

 Theorem~\ref{thm:bent-path-first} can then be restated as follows: